nateshmbhat/webbot/docs/source/features.rst

-**For Furthur features and functionalities see the Library Documentation.**
+**For further features and functionalities see the Library Documentation.**